Abhishek4848/Trellio/README.md

 `npm run server`

 ## Trellio on Heroku
-We have deployed a test version of this app on : https://trellio.herokuapp.com/
+The Current test version of Trellio is deployed on Heroku and is live: https://trellio.herokuapp.com/